 When was the Human Genome Project completed?

-The milestone coincided with the 50th anniversary of the discovery of the structure of DNA.
+The milestone – two years ahead of schedule and considerably under budget – coincided with the 50th anniversary of the discovery of the structure of DNA.

-It has ushered in a new era of healthcare bringing new approaches to disease diagnosis and drug design.
-As a result of the project, scientists have discovered more than 800 genetic variations involved in common diseases such as cancer, heart disease and diabetes.
+And it has ushered in a new era of healthcare, bringing new approaches to disease diagnosis and drug design.
+For example, because of the project, scientists have discovered thousands of genetic variations involved in common diseases such as cancer, heart disease and diabetes.

 The scientists who worked on the sequence, people like Francis Collins, John Sulston, Eric Lander and Bob Waterston, created a profoundly valuable resource, which others could use to perform science that would otherwise have been inconceivable.
 They have provided other scientists with an essential tool for genetic research.